Repertoire

 Jérôme Bel

 This piece was created in 2001 and is one of the most emblematic in Jérôme Bel´s career.
 The show examines the relationship between art and life and between casual and refined.
 The piece is set in a stage without any designs while a DJ is playing popular songs from different periods.
 Meanwhile dancers and people without any experience are dancing following the instructions from the song.
+The Show Must Go On was part of the repertoire of the Deutsches Schauspielhaus in Hamburg between 2000 and 2005 and the repertoire of the Lyon Opera Ballet between 2007 and 2014.

 • World premiere by: the Theatre de la Ville, Paris (France), January 4th 2001